 It’s thought that American skullcap positively impacts mood and reduced anxiety by stimulating gamma-aminobutyric acid (GABA), a neurotransmitter that helps calm nerves.
 Notably, this plant was used in traditional medicine practices as a sedative and treatment for conditions like insomnia and anxiety.
 In fact, many anti-anxiety medications work similarly by enhancing GABA activity.

 L-Theanine is an amino acid derived from green tea, which exhibits strong antioxidant-like properties.
-Several studies have reported that the consumption of this amino acid has many therapeutic effects, including improvements in brain and gastrointestinal function, cancer drug therapeutic efficacies, antihypertensive effects, and improved immune function.
 Interestingly, L-Theanine can also raise certain brain waves, attributing to its nootropic effects.

 Nutritional considerations for brain health